pontshomagane/Inter-varsity-dyp.inc/README.md

 ## 🏆 Hackathon Project

 This project was developed for the Intervarsity Hackathon, focusing on creating an accessible and engaging platform for cybersecurity education.
+Built from scratch with modern web technologies and best practices.

 ## 📄 License